docker/docs/content/security/faqs/single-sign-on/faqs.md

 ### Is Docker SSO available for all paid subscriptions?

-Docker Single Sign-on (SSO) is only available with the Docker Business subscription.
-Upgrade your existing subscription to start using Docker SSO.
+Docker single sign-on (SSO) is only available with the Docker Business subscription.
+[Upgrade your existing subscription](/subscription/core-subscription/upgrade/) to start using Docker SSO.

 ### How does Docker SSO work?

-Docker Single Sign-on (SSO) lets users to authenticate using their identity providers (IdPs) to access Docker.
+Docker SSO lets users authenticate using their identity providers (IdPs) to access Docker.
 Docker supports Entra ID (formerly Azure AD) and any SAML 2.0 identity providers.
 When you enable SSO, this redirects users to your provider’s authentication page to authenticate using their email and password.

 ### What SSO flows does Docker support?